 (PL) Yes!, thatís a very common sensibility indeed and the general feeling is that because moralists, the pro-censorship lobby are much more vocal and have much more of a platform, they have a great deal more influence.
 Is that a correct

-out of the kind of notion of what is taboo within a society, of what is difficult to deal with, what is difficult to take.
-You have a genre, the horror genre that sets out to speak the unspeakable, to speak about atrocity, death
+of the kind of notion of what is taboo within a society, of what is difficult to deal with, what is difficult to take.
+You have a genre, the horror genre that sets out to speak the unspeakable, to speak about atrocity, death etc. So

-etc. So what you are going to get is a whole series of fans who love the genre for lots of different reasons, lots of reasons the genre should be loved; they like the macabre, they speculate on the edges of human experience and so on, then
+what you are going to get is a whole series of fans who love the genre for lots of different reasons, lots of reasons the genre should be loved; they like the macabre, they speculate on the edges of human experience and so on, then and very very

-and very very important this is, they like taboo, they like to be looking at the material that skates near the edge of where that line is drawn.
-So now the problem with the way youíre formulating it is that you make it sound arbitrary, as
+important this is, they like taboo, they like to be looking at the material that skates near the edge of where that line is drawn.
+So now the problem with the way youíre formulating it is that you make it sound arbitrary, as if there are

-if there are these films which the censor has decided are particularly problematic and sets out to victimise this particular group of people, who read Fangoria and like Lucio Fulci films and Italian exploitation films from the seventies and
+these films which the censor has decided are particularly problematic and sets out to victimise this particular group of people, who read Fangoria and like Lucio Fulci films and Italian exploitation films from the seventies and particularly focus

-particularly focus on these.
-But thatís actually untrue, its actually within the nature of the films themselves to be controversial in that way because of what they set out to do, part of what they set out to do makes them of interest
+on these.
+But thatís actually untrue, its actually within the nature of the films themselves to be controversial in that way because of what they set out to do, part of what they set out to do makes them of interest because they are

 (PL) What screening facilities do you have here (at 3 Soho Square)?